AI-and-Blockchain/S25_TrustResearch/README.md

 ### 1. Manuscript Submission:
 - A researcher submits a paper to the system for verification.
-- The manuscript is stored securely on **IPFS**, with a hash recorded on the **Ethereum blockchain** for tamper-proof verification.
+- The manuscript alogn with claims, datasets, and other related contents are stored securely on **IPFS**, with a hash recorded on the **Ethereum blockchain** for tamper-proof verification.

 ### 2. Automated Claim Validation (AI Component):
-- The system extracts key claims from the manuscript and cross-references them with **associated artifacts** such as nanopublications, code, and datasets.
+- The system extracts key claims from the manuscript and validates by running the validation code on corresponding datasets, modela and hyperparameters.
 - AI evaluates whether the claims are **internally verifiable**.
-Claims not traceable to any evidence within the paper or its artifacts are flagged as unverifiable.
+Claims not traceable to any evidence within the paper are flagged as unverifiable.

 ### 3. Graph-Based Citation Analysis:
 - A graph-based citation network is constructed to assess the relevance of cited works.